flayner2/TaIGa/README.txt

 using TaIGa.
 And, last but not least, TaIGa will obviously take longer to run if you have a lot of organisms.

 Don't run TaIGa with Python2.7 or earlier versions.
 In fact, prefer running TaIGa with Python3.6x.
-The reason behind this is how differently Python3 and Python2 handle iterable objects like sets and dictionaries.
+The reason behind this is how differently Python3.6 and Python2 handle iterable objects like sets and dictionaries.
 In Python2.x, those objects are not ordered, meaning you cannot trust that the order by which you added elements to it will be maintained for further operations.
+In
-In Python3, however, those iterables are ordered and indexable.
-TaIGa takes advantage of this particular behaviour to work properly, and you can actually test the difference yourself by running a list of 30~ organisms or something with Python2.7 and Python3.x.
+Python3.6, however, those iterables are ordered and indexable.
+TaIGa takes advantage of this particular behaviour to work
+properly, and you can actually test the difference yourself by running a list of 30~ organisms or something with Python2.7 and
+Python3.6x.
 Check the TaIGa_result file, particularly for rows that all of your organisms share (like 'genus' if your input is a list of species names).
 You'll see that the informations for certain rows are scrambled, because Python2.7 doesn't maintain the order for the items inside the objects TaIGa uses.
 So, to sum up, if you run TaIGa with Python2.7 it will not work as intended and your result file will be scrambled.
 Don't do it.
+TaIGa will know.

 TaIGa is free to use, free to distribute and free to modify.
 TaIGa is a rather simple script and didn't take me much time to build it.
 It also depens heavily on pre-built modules to work properly.
 Being so, I won't ever complain if someone would take